-- (a) Special Operations Bureau Commander - The Special Operations Bureau Commander shall have overall control of the file of all approved off-duty employment. - 2.
-The Special Operations Bureau Commander or designee will semiannually review the off-duty employer files to ensure accuracy and compliance. - (b) Division Commander or Designated Supervisor - 1.
+- a.
+Special Operations Division Commander - 1.
+The Special Operations Division Commander or his designee shall have overall control of the file of all approved extra employment. - 2.
+The Special Operations Division Commander or designee will semiannually review the off-duty employer files to ensure accuracy and compliance. - b.
+Division Commander or Designated Supervisor - 1.
 Check the off-duty employer files prior to approving/disapproving any employer permit application. - 2.
 In the event that a prior application has been denied, the Division Commander or designated supervisor must consider the reasons for the prior denial and any additional information before granting a permit application. - 3.
 Ensure the accurate and complete entry of approved off-duty employment information (both employers and employees) into the off-duty employer files. - 4.
 Update appropriate files when changes occur.